 Intersections represent some of the most complex areas of interaction as they bring together conflicting traffic flows.
 To further complicate things they draw all modes of transportation including motor vehicles, transit services, bicyclists, and pedestrians into a central area.
 This significantly increases the potential for crashes in general, as well as fatal and serious injury crashes.
 From 2010 through 2014, more than half of the crashes in Region 2 occurred within 150 feet of an intersection (16,102 out of 30,817).
-Of the intersection-related crashes, half occurred at either a stop controlled or signalized intersection.
+This proportion is higher than the statewide crash distribution which consisted of approximately 36 percent of all non-deer related crashes occurred within 150 feet of an intersection during the same time period.
+Of the intersection-related crashes in Region 2, half occurred at either a stop controlled or signalized intersection.
 The proportion between stop controlled and signalized intersections are 49 percent to 51 percent, respectively.
 However, the majority of fatal and incapacitating injury type crashes occurred at stop controlled intersections (excluding non-controlled locations).
-Figure 24 highlights local road locations which experienced at least one fatal and / or incapacitating injury during the five-year period (2010 - 2014).
+Figure 24 highlights local road locations which experienced at least one associated fatal and / or incapacitating injury during the five-year period (2010 - 2014).
 Specific details regarding the top locations are provided in Appendix B (per emphasis area) and Appendix D (per county).